 Typically, outdoor air extremely consists of low levels of radon compared to indoor air.
 Studies have shown that radon gas builds up in high concentration levels inside the building or an enclosed space when the entrapped gas is unable to disperse; thereby altering the air quality in the home.
-Radon gas may not be seen or tasted but poses a serious threat to home and household.
-However, many people are ignorant of the existence and danger of radon gas to the occupants due to its colorless and odorless nature unlike other common home hazards such as lead-based paint, asbestos, and much more.
+Radon gas may not be seen or tasted, but it poses a serious threat to the occupants of any home or household.
+However, many people are ignorant of the existence and danger of radon gas to the occupants due to its colorless and odorless nature – unlike other common home hazards such as lead-based paint, asbestos, and much more.

-To establish some of the health effects of radon gas, various health practitioners have studied and confirmed that radon gas is carcinogenic which is more dangerous to smokers and with nonsmokers, they have a slightly elated risk of developing the disease when the gas is high in the home.
-Hence, it is essential to prevent health issues associated with radon gas by carrying radon tests of your home as often as possible.
+To establish some of the health effects of radon gas, various health practitioners have studied and confirmed that radon gas is carcinogenic, which is more dangerous to smokers as oppose to nonsmokers – they have a slightly elevated risk of developing the disease when the gas is present in high levels within the home.
+Hence, it is essential to prevent health issues associated with radon gas by administering radon tests inside your home as often as possible.

-Simon Air Quality has put this content together to establish facts about radon gas testing, but before then, let’s quickly dive into what is meant by the word “radon.”
-For more understanding about the topic, read further to discover more…
+Simon Air Quality has put this content together to establish the facts about radon gas testing, but before that, let’s quickly dive into what is meant by the word “radon.”
+For more understanding on the topic, read further to find out…

 What is Radon?

-To a layman, radon is viewed as a cancerous radioactive gas that cannot be smelt, seen or tasted but causes some health issues in the home.
+To a layman, radon is viewed as a cancerous radioactive gas that cannot be smelt, seen or tasted, but causes some health issues in the home.
 According to Surgeon General, radon is the second primary cause of health problems such as lung cancer, and much more.
-Children have been studied to be more sensitive to the gas as a result of children’s higher respiration rate and speedy cell divisions which may be more liable to radiation damage.
+Cases have been studied and now we know children to be more sensitive to the gas as a result of children’s higher respiration rate and speedy cell divisions, which may be more liable to radiation damage.
 How do scientists see radon?

 Radon is described as a colorless and odorless radioactive gas which exists naturally in the atmosphere by seeping out of the soil, water, and rocks.
 It is a chemically-inert gas that comes from the uranium depletion that has long existed in the ground since the formation of the earth.

 Radon is the heaviest common gas with an atomic radius of 1.34 angstroms.
-Due to its atomic nature, radon freely penetrates building materials such as concrete blocks, gypsum board, wood paneling, sheathing paper, mortar, and other common materials such as plastic bags, paints, water, leather, paper, and some insulation.
+Due to its atomic nature, radon frequently finds its way through building materials such as concrete blocks, gypsum board, wood paneling, sheathing paper, mortar, and other common materials such as plastic bags, paints, water, leather, paper, and some insulation.
 Hence, houses without basements are at higher risk of radon health-related issues compared to those with basements.

 This doesn’t mean that the level of your neighbor’s radon test has significant effects on your home.
 The knowledge of your home’s radon level is vital for your overall health.
 However, there are no specific or average radon levels for each region, state, or city.